Emergency and Crisis Support

 the Staying Safe website provides information on how to make a safety plan, including video tutorials and online templates to guide you through the process

-the mental health charity Mind also provides information on planning for a mental health crisis
+you can also get information on planning for a mental health crisis from mental health charity Mind